UPPMAX/naiss_file_transfer_course/docs/sessions/intro.md

     - Can find an overview of the course
     - Have seen the file transfer tools at this course
+    - Have seen where to put anonymous feedback
+    - Have included HPC cluster name in Zoom username, e.g. `[Dardel] Sven Svensson`

 ???- question "For teachers"